bytebase/bytebase.com/content/blog/bytebase-vs-flyway.md

 ## Summary

-To summarize, Bytebase and Flyway are both viable options for database DevOps.
+To summarize, Bytebase and Flyway are both viable options for database CI/CD.
 Flyway deliver its feature via its CLI, while Bytebase offers a GUI-based collaboration space.

 As an analogy, **Flyway is Git for database, and Bytebase is GitHub/GitLab for database**.
 Git is good for local and personal use.
 On the other hand, for team development which needs collaboration, review, access control and etc, GitHub/GitLab is more suitable.